LucasJJulien/definitive-opensource/README.md

 <h1 align="center"> definitive-opensource </h1>
-<p align="center"> A definitive list of the best open source applications </p>
+<p align="center"> A definitive list of the best of everything open source </p>

 > [!NOTE]
-> A more efficient submission method is currently in development.
+> A more efficient submission method is currently under development.

 > [!CAUTION]
 > Star count last updated 10/15/2024.
-API retrieval system of stars currently in development.
+API retrieval system of stars currently being implemented for always up-to-date star count.

 ## Why another list?
 There's plenty of awesome lists on GitHub, many focusing on open source specifically.
 However I've found them to be either far too cluttered with long-deprecated apps or missing a lot of modern open source projects.

 This list aims to be highly curated including only the best open source projects.
 This is, to some extent guaged with popularity.
-Only projects with over 10,000 stars are generally included, however there can be exceptions.
+Only projects with over 5000 stars are generally included, however there can be exceptions.
 There's plenty of extraordinary projects with just a couple thousand stars.
 Guaging the quality of software based on popularity alone is not the best way, I do admit, but to keep this list functioning at scale it is the most reliable method.

 ## Other Information